discrete-notes/discrete-notes.github.io/_posts/2020-10-06-build-certify-2.md

 permalink: build-certify-2
 ---

 This is the second post of a series about self-stabilization.
+(The first post is [here](https://discrete-notes.github.io/build-certify-1)).
+Many
-Many self-stabilizing algorithms build and certify a solution at the same time, and the main question of this series is whether this is always possible if one insists on space and time efficiency.
+self-stabilizing algorithms build and certify a solution at the same time, and the main question of this series is whether this is always possible if one insists on space and time efficiency.